cipheLab/FCSFluorochromeAnonymiser/README.md

 # FCSFluorochromeAnonymiser
-This tool is a Rshiny application that anonymises certain columns in one or more FCS files.
+This tool is a Rshiny application that anonymises fluorochromes in one or more FCS files.

    ## Usage